Susan Marie Brown, Amoy Magic

 Google

-Leave it to Chinese to keep scientific records for 180,000 years.
+Leave it to the Chinese to keep scientific records for 180,000 years.

 Ancient Fújiàn’s Mǐnyuè were joined by such tribes as the Shē clan (Shēzú,畲族) and the Miáo tribe (Miáozú, 苗族).
 Originally from the Yangtze River Valley, the Shē claim descent from a legendary emperor—hence their unique ‘phoenix clothing’ and ‘phoenix hairstyles’ (Chinese associate phoenix with royalty).